Burrow runs for TD but Chargers rally 16-13 over Bengals

-The Bengals (0-1) also had an in-character finish.
-A.J.
-Green was called for offensive interference in the end zone in the closing seconds, and Randy Bullock missed a 31-yard field goal try with 2 seconds left.
+The only rookie quarterback to start the first week of the season got a rough introduction to the NFL.
+Without a preseason, Burrow was taking his first snaps in a game.

-A line anchored by Joey Bosa and Melvin Ingram III held the quarterback from national champion LSU to 23 of 36 passing for 192 yards with three sacks and a costly interception.
-Twice, Burrow overthrew open receivers for what would have been touchdowns.
+A line anchored by Joey Bosa and Melvin Ingram III pestered him and held him to 23 of 36 passing for 192 yards with three sacks and a costly interception.
+Burrow overthrew open receivers John Ross and A.J.
+Green for what would have been touchdowns.

 Taylor finished 16 of 30 for 208 yards.
 Joshua Kelley ran 5 yards for a touchdown in the fourth quarter.